Our feathered friends are still singing!

 Amid this ever-changing confusion of the Covid-19 pandemic, I find comfort in the garden.
 All God’s creatures are busy doing what their Creator intended—oblivious to the plight of humanity.
 Life remains unchanged for them.
 Each species compelled to fulfill its destiny as it has since the beginning of time.
 Guided by instinct, all creatures know precisely what to do and when to do it.
 Constancy is beautiful—and reassuring.

 I wonder what you’re thinking and feeling today.
 How are you dealing with life during Covid-19?
 How are you handling the lengthy stay-at-home restrictions and the myriad of repercussions to you and your family?
 Are you grieving for the tragic loss of life in the world?
 Are you anxious about having enough income to support your family?
 Do you struggle with a lack of physical touch?
 Are your emotions up and down and all around?
+Are you concerned about the presence of so much hate swirling around?
 Do you yearn to hug your loved ones?
 Are you fearful about the future?
 Do you wonder when all this will end?

 I think most of us have similar questions and concerns as we project into the future and ponder what life will look like as country by country the world struggles to return to “normal.”
 There’s no question humanity will get through this pandemic, but what will each of us take away from this experience to apply to our life in the future?
 How about you?
 Do you want life to be the same as it was before the pandemic, or have you discovered your priorities are shifting?
 Will you reassess and make changes?